Presbyterians of the Past

 To the study of law I endeavored faithfully to apply myself, in obedience to the will of my father; but God, by the secret guidance of his providence, at length gave a different direction to my course.…God by a sudden conversion subdued and brought my mind to a teachable condition, which was more hardened in such matters than might have been expected of one at my young age.
 Having thus received some taste and knowledge of true godliness, I was immediately inflamed with so intense a desire to make progress therein, that although I did not altogether leave off other studies, I yet pursued them with less ardor. (xl-xli)

 Just a month after his reticent return to Geneva, John Calvin’s ecclesiastical ordinances were adopted by the city government.
-Included in the document were his four church offices—pastor, teacher (or doctor), elder, and deacon.
+Included in the document were four church offices—pastor, teacher (or doctor), elder, and deacon.
 Calvin and the pastors would at times experience a difficult relationship with the councils as the ordinances and other aspects of the church were applied.
 The government wanted to retain control over the church and its practices, but Calvin believed in the particularly Pauline principle that the state’s ministry is to wield the sword to punish evil doers and protect its citizens, but the church’s ministry is to preach the gospel and apply its grace and discipline spiritually.
-Needless to say, Calvin and his company of pastors sometimes found themselves differing with the Geneva government regarding issues of leadership and authority.
+Calvin and his company of pastors sometimes found themselves differing with the Geneva government regarding issues of leadership and authority.

 Although the death of my wife has been exceedingly painful to me, I subdue my grief as well as I can.… I have been bereaved of the best companion of my life, of one who shared my poverty, but also, if it had been so ordered, would have joined me in death.
 During her life she was the faithful helper of my ministry.
 From her I never experienced the slightest hindrance.
 She was never a burden to me throughout the entire course of her illness.